 Later in the summer, the International Ornithological Union will convene in Vancouver for its 2018 International Ornithological Congress.
 The congress has been held since 1884, though Vancouver is the first host city located along the Pacific Coast of the Americas – a region rich for bird-watching.
 Vancouver-based Robert Elner, Science Emeritus with Environment and Climate Change Canada and Adjunct Professor at SFU, was instrumental in bringing the event to his home city.
 “Vancouver is wonderfully positioned to host this event as home to some of the most diverse bird species in Canada,” he said.
 “We have birds in the mountains, on the sea, in estuaries and forests… it’s such a wonderful motivation for people to explore nature.”
 The congress will also leave a lasting legacy in the city: bird tours organized for delegates will be made available to the public throughout the rest of the year.
 In 2018, the city’s annual Bird Week will coincide with the Congress so attendees, speakers and bird-lovers alike can experience this green, bird-friendly together.
 After all, birds of a feather…

-Even the smallest insect makes an impact on this world, proven by the 2018 Annual Meeting of the Entomological Society of America.
+Even the smallest insect makes an impact on this world, proven by the 2018 Joint Annual Meeting of the Entomological Society if America, Entomological Society of Canada and the Entomological Society of British Columbia.
 The event will feature sessions combining science and storytelling, spotlighting insects in motion pictures and delving into the world of invasive species.
 “Vancouver has everything we look for in a host city – direct flights for U.S. and international attendees, quality hotels at affordable rates and top-notch restaurants around every corner,” said Patrice Bouchard, President of the Entomological Society of Canada.
 “The convention centre is gorgeous and fits our meeting perfectly.
 I know our members will particularly love exploring the green living roof!”